 Characters in established relationships have fewer misunderstandings.

 They know what the other character means, even if the other character's words and actions don't communicate their intended meaning clearly.
 Note that I said fewer misunderstandings.
 Some characters are secretive by nature, even around people they know well.
 And some characters carry mistaken assumptions about their partners for years, just because it's never been a big enough deal to fight over.
 However, if Adda says "I'm going to plug in," Iridian knows she's not talking about a mobile device that needs charging, even though that's a perfectly reasonable assumption which a stranger who overheard Adda might make.

 Characters in established relationships share a lot.

 They may live together, or work together, and see each other every day.
 They make plans with the other character in mind, or they only make plans together.
 They talk about the other character in casual conversation, possibly using the possessive "my."
 Some of them even share food, money, chores, pets, or children.
 And if they're romantic partners, they share even more.
 The lives of characters in established relationships are intertwined.
 And that's why…

 Characters in established relationships would be devastated if something happened to one of them.

 The "something," and the devastation, can take many forms.
-Physical trauma and illness is extremely difficult, but usually there's a well-established way for the healthy character to help.
-Partners make sure that their significant other gets medical care, and even arch rivals will absolutely notice when their nemesis is not around.
+Physical trauma and illness are extremely difficult, but usually, there's a well-established way for the healthy character to help.
+Partners make sure that their significant other gets medical care, and even arch-rivals will absolutely notice when their nemesis is not around.
 Other catastrophes are tougher to handle.
-Disappearances, break-ups, loss of loved ones or employment… The character that isn't suffering these things directly may not know exactly how to help.
+Disappearances, break-ups, loss of loved ones, or employment… The character that isn't suffering these things directly may not know exactly how to help.
 And that can cause anger, frustration, fear, depression… All the drama you need to create an excellent story.